This is liable to change in the future.A

 exported_deps.
 Rules listed in this parameter will be added to classpath of rules that depend on this rule, but they will not be included in a binary if binary depends on a such target.

-List of build targets that identify the test rules that exercise this target.
+List of build targets that identify tests that exercise this target.

 # A rule that compiles a single .kt file. kotlin_library( name = 'JsonUtil', srcs = ['JsonUtil.kt'], deps = [ '//third_party/guava:guava', '//third_party/jackson:jackson', ], ) # A rule that compiles all of the .kt files under the directory in # which the rule is defined using glob().
 It also excludes an # individual file that may have additional dependencies, so it is # compiled by a separate rule. kotlin_library( name = 'messenger', srcs = glob(['**/*.kt'], excludes = ['MessengerModule.kt']), deps = [ '//src/com/facebook/base:base', '//third_party/guava:guava', ], ) kotlin_library( name = 'MessengerModule', srcs = ['MessengerModule.kt'], deps = [ '//src/com/facebook/base:base', '//src/com/google/inject:inject', '//third_party/guava:guava', '//third_party/jsr-330:jsr-330', ], ) # A rule that builds a library with both relative and # fully-qualified deps. kotlin_library( name = 'testutil', srcs = glob(['tests/**/*.kt'], excludes = 'tests/**/*Test.kt'), deps = [ ':lib-fb4a', '//java/com/facebook/base:base', ], )